 High-quality wheat is carefully selected for optimal crispiness before being blended with other ingredients to form the perfect dough.
 Each baguette is lovingly hand-rolled one by one to add “deliciousness and feeling” before being placed into a mold to proof (a baking technique).
-The mold enhances the uniformity of the hand-rolled baguettes and rotates in a kiln to ensure an even bake.
+The mold enhances the uniformity of the hand-rolled baguettes and rotates in the oven to ensure an even bake.

 Artisanal bakers rolling baguettes

-Once the first bake is complete, the baguettes are sliced evenly and brushed with a meticulously taste-tested butter before being sent back to the oven.
-The butter is an important part of the second bake, ensuring the bread perfectly burns to a delicate crisp rather than a charred crunch.
+Once the first bake is complete, the baguettes are sliced evenly and brushed with a meticulously taste-tested butter before being sent back to the oven to become a rusk.
+The butter is an important part of the second bake, ensuring the bread perfectly bakes to a delicate crisp rather than a charred crunch.
 The butter and dough ingredients vary depending on which flavor of Tokyo rusk is being baked (Matcha Chocolate, Hazelnut Cafe, etc.).

 Tokyo Rusk storefront display featuring Almond, Matcha, and Sakura flavors